j-schmied/project-macsec/README.md

 This is a personal project I want to share with the community.
 It's a collection of pentesting/forensic tools available for MacOS through Homebrew.
 It's neither complete nor even near probably but continuesly extended!
+Feel free to extend it on your own and have fun exploring!

+Disclaimer/Notice: use these tools ONLY if the system you're testing is owned by you or you have a WRITTEN CONSENT FORM of the owner!
+Otherwise, the usage is probably illegal!

 ### Tools